bahaidev/textbrowser/README.md

 ## To-dos (Highest priority)

+1.  **Avoid setting inputs to empty string** on load (prevents using back button to get at old values)
 1. Document and add screen-casts along with one for developers showing JSON format, metadata, and schemas); also use with shortcuts (including Bahá'í library ones)